SquadFM/Gaming-on-Linux/README.md

 ## Put Manjaro image on USB Stick
 This step will enable you to boot into a Manjaro live session from a USB stick
-- get Ventoy (Ventoy installs its own system on a USB stick and going forward you can simply copy any image files onto the stick and the stick will boot them for you)
+- Get Ventoy (Ventoy installs its own system on a USB stick and going forward you can simply copy any image files onto the stick and the stick will boot them for you)

 https://www.ventoy.net/en/download.html
-- install Ventoy and follow instructions to prepare a USB stick
+- Install Ventoy and follow instructions to prepare a USB stick
-- copy the Manjaro image on your USB stick
+- Copy the Manjaro image on your USB stick
-- dismount the USB stick
+- Dismount the USB stick

 ## enter UEFI Boot
-- boot PC and press F2 to enter UEFI
+- Boot PC and press F2 to enter UEFI
-- disable fast boot
+- Disable fast boot
-- disable secure boot (this usually requires setting a password)
+- Disable secure boot (this usually requires setting a password)
-- now is a good time to insert your USB stick into your computer
+- Now is a good time to insert your USB stick into your computer
-- save and exit
+- Save and exit
 - PC reboots

 ## Boot from USB stick
-- if you have not done so, insert USB stick and reboot PC
+- If you have not done so, insert USB stick and reboot PC
-- press F12 right after reboot to select USB stick with Manjaro on it
+- Press F12 right after reboot to select USB stick with Manjaro on it
-- you will see a boot menu
+- You will see a boot menu
 - If you use an nVidia GPU select "Boot with proprietary drivers", for an AMD GPU use "Boot with open source drivers"
-- wait until you see the desktop
+- Wait until you see the desktop
-- if you are using WIFI, enable it in the lower right (icon next to the clock)
+- If you are using WIFI, enable it in the lower right (icon next to the clock)
-- klick on "Install Manjaro Linux"
+- Klick on "Install Manjaro Linux"
-- follow instructions (just click "next" a few times - **this will delete your hard drive and all your data!
+- Follow instructions (just click "next" a few times - **this will delete your hard drive and all your data!
 Make a backup if you want to keep your cat pictures!**)
-- once installation finishes, restart PC
+- Once installation finishes, restart PC

 ## Setting up Manjaro

 ### Update the system
-- klick on the package manager icon next to your taskbar clock > Updates > wait for it to sync and then confirm to install updates
+- Klick on the package manager icon next to your taskbar clock > Updates > wait for it to sync and then confirm to install updates

 ### Enable AUR (needed to install some of the programs below)
-- go to software center: click on start button to see menu and type "software" > then click on "Add/Remove Software" > click on three dots in upper right > Preferences > Third Party > "Enable AUR support"
+- Go to software center: click on start button to see menu and type "software" > then click on "Add/Remove Software" > click on three dots in upper right > Preferences > Third Party > "Enable AUR support"

 ### Install these packages
 How to: click on Start menu > write "terminal" and open Terminal Emulator > then copy a line from below into the terminal and press Enter